Menu

 Expand your Mind

-Learn to take your own mind seriously.
-Your mind, like your body, deserves care and nourishment.
-Ensure you have good thinking tools at your disposal.
-Become curious about yourself: where you have come from and where you are going.
-See how your life as a part of a greater reality.
-Let me help you become curious.
-Let me offer you the tools and resources to become an intrepid explorer of your own inner world.
+Take your own mind seriously.
+It deserves care and nourishment.
+Become curious about yourself.
+See your life as a part of a greater reality.
+Let’s be curious about your life together.
+Become an intrepid explorer of your own inner world.

 Deepen your Feelings

-Mental flourishing is not about feeling less, it is about developing the capacity to feel more: more deeply and more keenly.
-Too often we are taught to ignore our feelings, that emotions are a sign of weakness, that sensitivity is an affliction. . . .
+Mental flourishing is not about feeling less, it is about developing the capacity to feel more.
 Healing begins when get in touch with our deepest feelings, thereby becoming a fuller, more integrated, versions of ourselves.

 Listen to your Body

-People tend to neglect their bodies in one of two ways: either by expecting to little from it (a lack of meaningful physical activity), or by expecting too much from it (over-exercise, overwork, inadequate sleep, substance abuse, overeating, etc.).
-By working with me me you learn to appreciate the body as the foundation of your being in the world—something deserving of your care and esteem.
+People tend to neglect their bodies either by expecting to little from it (e.g. a lack of meaningful physical activity), or by expecting too much from it (e.g. over-exercise, overwork, inadequate sleep, substance abuse, overeating, etc.).
+Learn to appreciate the body as something deserving your care and esteem.

 Strengthen Your Relationships

-The health of your relationships is often a sign of the health of your internal world.
-This is because our internal world is largely shaped and developed from outside to inside: our early relationships with significant others (usually parents, but sometimes other primary caregivers) often serve as templates for later significant relationships with friends, lovers, colleagues and our own children.
-And this is because our relationships also serve as templates for our relationships with ourselves: our sense of self-worth, importance to others, capacity as agents.
-This is also why counselling and psychotherapy are seen by some as offering a cure through relationship.
+The health of our relationships is a sign of the health of your internal world.
+This is because our internal world is largely shaped and developed from outside to inside: our early relationships serve as templates for later relationships with friends, lovers, colleagues and our own children.
+Our relationships also serve as templates for our relationships with ourselves.
+Psychotherapy can be understood as offering a cure through relationship.

 Joshua Comyn, PhD